Lourdata

 Adjoining the restaurant, on one side, is a bar and on the other side a mini-market.

-Instead of turning left at the beach, you were to turn right along the new part of the beach road, you will come to Dimitris beach bar.
+If instead of turning left at the beach, you were to turn right along the road, towards the harbour. you will come to the Sunset Bar.
 This is a small wooden structure just above the beach and an ideal spot for a relaxing cool drink.

 A little farther towards the harbour you will come to the Waikiki Bar.
 There you can get a drink or a snack in the shade overlooking the beach and the sea.
+They also serve drinks and food on the beach at the sun loungers and umbrellas in front of the bar.
 Upstairs the view is panoramic.

-There are beers, soft drinks (including freshly squeezed orange juice and their home-made lemon, made only with lemon juice and sugar), and ice creams.
-Snacks include toasted sandwiches, salads, etc.
+There are beers, soft drinks (including freshly squeezed orange juice and their home-made lemon, (made only with lemon juice and sugar), and ice creams.
+Snacks include toasted sandwiches, salads, etc. (The photograph is of a barbecue night.)

 Continuing a short distance in this direction will bring you